Syedsamid/Syedsamid/README.md

 📫 How to reach me samidsyed1720@gmail.com

-📱Mostly Active on Twitter  Syedsamid_20
+📱Mostly Active on Twitter  @samidcodes

 <br/>